-By following the simple steps, you too can easily draw a beautiful Fist.
+By following the simple steps, you too can easily draw a perfect Fist.

 The fist is the gesture formed when the fingers and thumb are curled inwards into the palm of the hand.
 What does this gesture mean in terms of nonverbal communication?

 One of the most universally recognized uses of the fist is that of punching.
 Forming a fist is essential to sports or martial arts such as boxing, karate, kung fu, and taekwondo.

 Forming or shaking the fist can in many situations be acknowledged as a threat of impending violence.